My name is Chris Tsakalakis

 The Medium / Bio Version

 Chris led the acquisition of StubHub by eBay and began running StubHub in 2007, when the acquisition was finalized.
 Chris was an eBay Marketplaces executive from 2003 to 2014.
-Prior to joining eBay, Chris was a managing partner at Trefo, a consulting firm focused on high-technology startup companies.
-Prior to Trefo, he held management positions at two e-commerce startups, and was also a consultant with Bain & Company.
+Prior to joining eBay, he held management positions at two e-commerce startups, and was also a consultant with Bain & Company.
+He started his career in technology in 1996.

 Chris graduated summa cum laude with a Bachelor’s degree in Economics from The Wharton School of the University of Pennsylvania.
-He is chairman of the board of the Western States Region of the American Heart Association and in his spare time is a fitness, cooking and automotive enthusiast.
+He serves on the board of directors for findhelp and the Western States Region of the American Heart Association.
+In his spare time Chris is a fitness and automotive enthusiast.

 The Long Version